fmay/cc-html-intro-1-first-web-page/annotations.md

 @annotation:tour preview
 ##Let's preview it now
 So, let's now run this file in our preview window.
 At the top of the screen you will find the Preview button.
+Select the drop down and first check that the 'Inside Codio' option is selected and then Preview.

 ![](.guides/an-img/buttons.png)